Diede de Groot: 2021: Paralympics gold medals and calendar year Super Slam

 In 2021, De Groot earned the calendar year Super Slam, winning singles titles in the Australian Open, French Open, Wimbledon, US Open, the singles gold medal at the 2020 Summer Paralympics and the singles titles in the Wheelchair Tennis Masters.
 She was the first professional wheelchair tennis player to achieve the feat in the history of the sport.

 De Groot also competed at the 2020 Summer Paralympics, winning gold medals in both singles and doubles.

+2022

+In June, De Groot won the inaugural women's wheelchair singles title at the Eastbourne International, an ITF 2 grass-court event, defeating Cornelia Oosthuizen in the first round and Kgothatso Montjane in the semifinals before overcoming Yui Kamiji 6–3, 6–2 in the final.
+The victory marked her sixth singles title of the 2022 season and extended her winning streak to 52 matches.